Volitional Control of the Paretic Hand Post-Stroke Increases Finger Stiffness and Resistance to Robot-Assisted Movement: METHODS

 To characterize the change in finger stiffness between passive and active movement, we divide the session into several phases of varying activity.
-The first phase is the baseline passive movement phase, P1, in which we control the orthosis via button-press to open and close the participant's hand.
-We perform ten total open/close movements over a timespan of approximately 2 min, with a 1 sec pause between each open and close.
-Because the participant's hand is passively opened by the orthosis, we can determine their baseline joint resistance to passive movement.
-Following this phase, we begin the training phase, T1-T3, in which the the participant is guided through a sequence of verbal commands to \textit{relax, open, relax, close, and finally relax} their hand to enable EMG-control of the orthosis.
+The first phase is the baseline passive movement phase, P1, in which we control the orthosis via button-press to open and close the subject's hand.
+We perform ten total open/close movements over an approximate 2-min timespan, with a 1-sec pause between each open and close.
+Because the subject's hand is passively opened by the orthosis, we can determine their baseline joint resistance to passive movement.
+Following this phase, we begin the training phase, T1-T3, in which the the subject is guided through a sequence of verbal commands to \textit{relax, open, relax, close, and finally relax} their hand to enable EMG-control of the orthosis.
 Within each phase, this sequence is repeated for three total rounds.
-The training training T1-T3 follows the classifier training protocol that we typically use to calibrate EMG control: there are two blocks (T1-T2) during which the robot does not assist movement, followed by one block (T3) in which we use button-control to move the motor approximately one second after the verbal command is given.
-The participant is allowed to take an optional 1-2 min break between each block.
-The total training phase T1-T3 takes approximately \mbox{15-20 min}.
-The training phase is followed by a 5-min rest period in order to minimize potential effects of fatigue introduced during training.
+The training T1-T3 follows the classifier training protocol that we typically use to calibrate EMG control: there are two blocks (T1-T2) during which the robot does not assist movement, followed by one block (T3) in which we use button-control to move the motor approximately one second after the verbal command is given.
+The subject is allowed to take an optional 1-2 min. break between blocks.
+The total training phase T1-T3 takes approximately \mbox{15-20 min.} A 5-min rest period follows the final block T3 in order to minimize potential effects of fatigue introduced during training.